Blog post

 Following the feedback from staff, we launched a more detailed training programme.
 It was a ten-day programme that consisted of:

-• Days one to five: delivered during the first four weeks of employment, as a Monday to Friday study block.
+- Days one to five: delivered during the first four weeks of employment, as a Monday to Friday study block.
 During the supernumerary period (protected time where staff are not counted in staff numbers), covering the content of the care certificate.
-Then, they’d take what they’d learned back into the workplace and complete the care certificate alongside their duties.
+Then, they’d take what their learning back into the workplace and complete the care certificate alongside their duties.

-• Day seven: delivered four weeks later, covered professional development and service improvement modules.
-HCSWs were encouraged to suggest improvements that could be made in their team.
+- Day seven: delivered four weeks later, covered professional development and service improvement modules.
+CSWs were encouraged to suggest improvements that could be made in their team.

-Day six of training now looks at recognising deterioration signs in a patient, specifically the visual red flags, also known as soft signs.
+Day six of training now looks at recognising the soft signs of deterioration in a patient, specifically the visual red flags.

-The professional development and service improvement study day, and the RCN introduction to leadership study days are now open to all HCSWs across the trust, and learners are able to self-enrol in the trust's virtual learning environment.
+All CSWs across the trust can now attend the professional development and service improvement study day, and the RCN introduction to leadership study day.
+Learners can self-enrol in the trust's virtual learning environment.
 Ever keen to improve, we ask all participants to fill out evaluation forms and we review the results regularly as a team.
 We currently complete these in paper format but we are looking at moving these to a digital version.

-To improve inclusivity, we also offer training workshops to existing HCSWs, who may not have had previous access to this training.
+To improve inclusivity, we also offer training workshops to existing CSWs, who may not have had access to this training.

-The refresher training workshops are optional standalone study days, themed in a similar way to the CSWDP.
-We want to engage our existing HCSWs with different development opportunities and promote collaboration and good practice.
-There are some challenges with releasing HCSW time from the wards, but ward managers are very supportive of the programme in general:
+These workshops are optional standalone study days, themed in a similar way to the CSWDP.
+We want to engage our existing CSWs with different development opportunities and promote collaboration and good practice.
+There are some challenges with releasing CSW time from the wards, but ward managers are very supportive of the programme.

 “I’ve noticed a positive change in the level of confidence in my new CSWs following completion of the first few days of the CSW programme.
 This has a really positive effect on their learning, building relationships with the team, and ultimately providing high-quality care.”

-It can be challenging to engage with staff, but we think it’s important, so we’ve started a care support worker forum and are looking at doing some more promotion around this to grow our care worker network.
+It can be challenging to engage with staff, but we think it’s important, so we’ve started a CSW forum and are looking at doing some more promotion around this to grow our care worker network.
 We recently hosted an RCN healthcare support worker celebration day.
 Some HCSWs were surprised to get that level of recognition.

-We have also added a care support worker section to our trust’s staff app, which gives more information on the learning and development opportunities available.
+We have also added a CSW section to our trust’s staff app, which gives information on the learning and development opportunities available.

 Retention rates have improved, and we are now down to less than 2.0 working time equivalent leavers per week.

-Now other teams are hearing positive feedback from the CSWDP, midwifery support workers (MSW) and some allied health professions support workers (AHPSW) are joining the CSWDP when they commence employment.
+Now other teams are hearing positive feedback from the CSWDP, midwifery support workers and some allied health professions support workers are joining the CSWDP when they commence employment.

-Hear more about how the work they have done supported HCSW's in the video below.
+Hear more about how the work they have done supported CSW's in the video below.